Nisarg2061/Website-Health-Checker/README.md

 # Website Health Checker
-### A tool developed in go for to check website health.
+### A tool developed in go to check website health.
 ## Steps to setup locally:
   step 1: Install go
   <br>